Skip to main content

 Post-booking confirmation

 Trigger: Vorel webhook on booking.created.
-What it does: When the agent books an appointment, fan out — Slack notify the assigned user, push to the tenant’s CRM, schedule a 24-hour-before reminder via Vorel’s outbound conversation send.
-Appointment data comes from the webhook payload — no extra GET needed.
+What it does: When the agent books an appointment, the workflow verifies the webhook HMAC, re-reads the full appointment from the Vorel API, then fans out: Slack notify the assigned user, push to the tenant’s CRM, schedule a 24-hour-before reminder via Vorel’s outbound conversation send.
 Vorel API surface:

 • POST /v1/crm/create-record (create the CRM record)